Skip to content

 Router 3: NAT gateway

-Router 3 is configured as a NAT gateway (pf with NAT using static-port option).
+Router 3 is configured as a NAT gateway (pf with NAT using the static-port option).

-Option static-port is important with pf: Without this option, NAT UDP hole will not work.
+The static-port option is important with pf: without it, NAT UDP hole punching will not work.

 sysrc hostname=R3